Ashwin-2000/Ashwin-2000/README.md

 - 👋 Hi, I’m @Ashwin-2000
-- 👀 I’m interested in Everything that Computer Does ;)
+- 👀 I’m interested in Learning and Coding ;)
 - 📫 How to reach me - sashwinbalaji2000@gmail.com

 <!---